Mata Amritanandamayi: Healthcare

 The Mata Amritanandamayi Math manages the 1,100-bed super-speciality hospital Amrita Institute of Medical Sciences in Kochi, which it launched in 1998, as well as several other free healthcare clinics, medicine dispensaries, hospices in India.
 It is also in the process of constructing a 2,000-bed hospital in Delhi NCR.
 In total, the math has provided totally free medical care and surgeries to more than four million people since 1998.
 This includes super-specialty surgeries including heart surgeries, brain surgeries and kidney transplants.
 Aside from free treatment, Amrita Institute provides care on a sliding scale, allowing people to pay what they can afford.
 This is often a minimal percent of the total medical cost.

-On August 24, 2022, another hospital named Amrita Hospital was inaugurated by the Prime Minister of India Narendra Modi in Faridabad, Haryana.
-This hospital is reportedly the largest private hospital ever built in India with 36 lakh square feet in built up area and a capacity of 2600 beds.
+On 24 August 2022, another hospital named Amrita Hospital was inaugurated by the Prime Minister of India Narendra Modi in Faridabad, Haryana.
+This hospital is reportedly the largest private hospital ever built in India, with a built up area of 3.6 million square feet and a capacity of 2600 beds.